MOTIVE OF DRINKING

 Coping with stress.
 Many people drink to cope with stress (as they say).
 I don’t believe it though.
 Once you drink for stress management, you will drink again as soon as you face any problem in your life so this is not a valid reason to start drinking.
 But on the contrary, most of the people who drink for combating their stress eventually become heavy drinkers.

 Overcoming shyness.
-Alcohol is known to reduce inhibitory control in the part of the brain associated with decision making and social behaviours’.
+Alcohol is known to reduce inhibitory control in the part of the brain associated with decision making and social behaviors’.
 This leads to the self-control people report.
-But the loss of control also increases the risk-taking behaviours between drinking and accidents and injuries.
+But the loss of control also increases the risk-taking behaviors between drinking and accidents and injuries.

 Help in sleeping.
 Research shows that the use of alcohol may reduce the amount of slow-wave and REM (Rapid Eye Movement) sleep we have.
 So it may help us to drop off faster, but it doesn’t result in better sleep.
 REM sleep is important for memory consolidation so reducing the time in which this process occurs has an effect on memory.